DAY 1: KUGLUKTUK (COPPERMINE), NU, CANADA

 Bernier, and Larsen visited Beechey.
 Thomas Morgan of HMS Investigator was buried there in 1854 alongside Franklin’s men.
 The graves and the ruins of Northumberland House are a haunting memorial.

-We will spend the day exploring Tallurutiup Imanga (Lancaster Sound), one of Canada's newest National Marine Conservation Areas.
+We will spend two days exploring Tallurutiup Imanga (Lancaster Sound), one of Canada's newest National Marine Conservation Areas.

 We’ll be welcomed into the hamlet, where we will have a chance to meet members of the community, learn about their way of life, and hear their poignant stories.